Abhishekkjainn/Pinterest-Clone/README.md

 - Clicking on a post opens a detailed view where users can see the image, title, description, link, and other details of the post.
 - Users can also like or bookmark posts for future reference.

+### Future Features

+- **Liking and Following**: Users will be able to like posts and follow other users to see their posts in their feed.
+- **User Profile**: Each user will have a profile page displaying all the posts they have made.
+It will also include analytics such as likes count, comments, and other engagement metrics.
+- **Comments**: Users will be able to leave comments on posts, allowing for interaction and discussion within the community.

 ## Technologies Used

 - **React**: The frontend of the application is built using React, a popular JavaScript library for building user interfaces.